Man found shot to death after fire alarm sounds at Redmond party

 Redmond police set up a perimeter and searched the area with the help of Bellevue and Kirkland police.

-No arrest was made, but Redmond police say they do not believe there is any imminent threat to surrounding residences.
+No arrest was made, but Redmond police say they do not believe there is an imminent threat to surrounding residences.

 Police are interviewing witnesses and ask people to help circulate their call for tips and help in finding the shooter.
-If you have information about the incident or attended the party and have not talked with investigators, police ask for your help.
-Contact Detective Bollerud at 425-556- 2500.
+Police ask anyone with information about the incident or who attended the party to contact Detective Bollerud at 425-556- 2500.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.